EncodePanda/event_store_evaluation/README.md

 Keep-Alive: timeout=15,max=100
 ```

 Navigate your browser to ```http://172.17.0.3:2113/web/index.html#/streams``` to see the results.
 In 'Recently Changed Streams' you will notice new stream called 'users'.
 If you click it, you will be able to browse all the events in it.
-Currently we have one event in it, the one that we've just added.
+Currently we have two events in it, the ones that we've just added.

 ## Reading from stream